Zotbox – Terrain

 After getting No Future to a good working state I started wanting to build out more content and do things like a construction system.
 At this point I felt like the flat terrain was going to be really limiting and I wanted to do some kind of destructible buildings.
 I decided that the flat tile terrain just wasn’t going to work well over time.
 I also have a secret desire to remake Lost Loot and that was going to be impossible with the architecture I had for the terrain.

-A Minecraft Style Voxel Terrain
+A Minecraft Style Block Terrain

 After a lot of experimentation and testing and grinding on a complete rework.
-I now have a Minecraft style voxel terrain system running nicely on Quest 2.
+I now have a Minecraft style block terrain system running nicely on Quest 2.
 I have also shifted over to the URP to take advantage of its better batching system which is superior to instancing.
-I now have a voxel based terrain system that is destructible and modifiable and will blend into structures where blocks and models will be mixed together.
+I now have a block based terrain system that is destructible and modifiable and will blend into structures where blocks and models will be mixed together.

-Minecraft voxel and ‘pixel’ sizes don’t work too well in VR because they are rather large.
+Minecraft block and ‘pixel’ sizes don’t work too well in VR because they are rather large.
 A Minecraft block is 1m and the ‘pixel’ rendered on it is 1/16 of that.
 I have chosen to do terrain with blocks and subsequently ‘pixels’ half that size.
 So in Zotbox the block size is half a meter.
 This feels right for using blocks to build things like a wall for example and is a good grid to snap models into.
 The resulting texture ‘pixel’ size is also nice – not too large and not too small with a nice retro pixel art feel.

 Modeling Using Blockbench